 We are working to ensure that the interests of the profession and the public are articulated to key decision makers and that we comply with our statutory obligations arising under the Regulation of Lobbying Act.

 Working for you

 Since September 2015, the Regulation of Lobbying Act also applies to law firms and, in some instances, to their clients.
-For more information, see below:
+For more information including deadlines for registration of lobbying activities, click on the links below:

 Obligations under the Regulation of Lobbying Act 2015 came into effect on 1 September 2015 and oblige those undertaking ‘lobbying activities’, where applicable, to publicly register such instances.

 The Act provides that the Standards in Public Office Commission (SIPO) will be the Regulator of Lobbying.

 Register lobbying activities

 Lobbying activities must be registered on lobbying.ie within 21 days after the end of each of the following periods of activity: